 ZoomInfo's open architecture means customers are not locked into its native front-ends.
 API access is included in all relevant plans, and the MCP server connects AI models directly to ZoomInfo's data, currently supporting Claude and ChatGPT.

-The Enterprise API spans four areas: a Data API for contact and company search and enrichment, a Copilot API for AI intelligence (account summaries, lookalikes, contact recommendations), a Marketing API for audience management, and a Platform API for engagement data.
+The Enterprise API spans four areas: a Data API for contact and company search and enrichment, an AI Intelligence API for account summaries, lookalikes, and contact recommendations, a Marketing API for audience management, and a Platform API for engagement data.
 This means a company building its own AI agents or custom internal tools can tap the same intelligence that powers GTM Workspace and GTM Studio.

 As CEO Henry Schuck described: a large financial services firm is building an internal app using ZoomInfo's MCP server, accessing intelligence through a surface ZoomInfo would "never see before."

-ZoomInfo's pricing is custom-quoted, similar to Demandbase.
-But ZoomInfo provides two entry points Demandbase does not.
-ZoomInfo Lite is a permanent free plan (not a trial) with access to the B2B database, 10 monthly export credits, the Chrome extension, WebSights Lite, and HubSpot integration.
+ZoomInfo's pricing is consumption-based: free to start with credits scaling by usage volume.
+Two entry points are available that Demandbase does not offer.
+ZoomInfo Lite is a permanent free plan (not a trial) with access to the B2B database, monthly export credits, the Chrome extension, WebSights Lite, and HubSpot integration.
 A separate 7-day free trial (no credit card required) provides access to core platform features with usage limits.

 Demandbase or ZoomInfo: Comparison Summary